 - Unpaid vacation of 14 calendar days for female employees with two or more children under 14 and single parents with at least one child under 14

-- Partially paid holidays for fathers, grandparents, and other relatives until a child turns three
+- Partially paid holidays for fathers, grandparents, and other relatives who help with care until a child turns three

 Giving out more than just statutory benefits can help you encourage higher retention rates and bring in a higher level of talent.
 For example, employees typically get a holiday allowance corresponding to the wages they would get paid for the duration of their time off.
 This pay is due at least three days before the employee takes their vacation.
 Annual and performance-based bonuses aren’t required by law, but they are common.

 Employers can run into trouble if they try to provide benefits and compensation before establishing a subsidiary in the country.
 The incorporation process can take a significant amount of time, money, and effort.
 However, you won’t have this restriction when you work with Globalization Partners.
 We’ll use our existing subsidiary to help you start working faster, so you can hire employees, onboard them, and pay them in just a day or two.
 Our Moldova benefits and compensation outsourcing services will ensure you stay compliant and give employees what they deserve.

 Moldova Competitive Benefits Planning